Key Takeaways

 If you're interested in real estate, there are several Louisiana cities to keep your eye on this year.
 Some of Louisiana’s best cities for real estate according to Fortune Builders include Baton Rouge, Lafayette, Lake Charles, New Orleans, and Shreveport.
 Let’s take a closer look at a few of these markets:

 The capital of Louisiana boasts a vibrant culture and cuisine.
-Homes here currently sell for a median price of $254,000, about the same as the state-wide median.
+Homes here currently sell for a median price of $248,000, about the same as the state-wide median, and up 19% compared to last year.
 This makes housing affordable in the capital city even as residents enjoy the benefits of a warm, subtropical climate and proximity to the Gulf Coast.

 New Orleans saw more than 17 million visitors in 2022 alone.
 Those tourists spent over nine billion dollars in the city.
 As one of the most popular tourist destinations in the U.S., New Orleans is an ideal place for short-term rentals and other types of real estate investments.
 High demand keeps the New Orleans metro area a stable market with diverse options, a low cost of living, and tax benefits.

 Metairie, a suburb of New Orleans, is often cited as a great area for real estate investing.
 This upscale community features historic homes, shops, and cultural celebrations.
-Homes here sell for a median price of $333,500.
+Homes here sell for a median price of $333,000 in 2026, up 10% from last year.

 This northwestern city is known for being the cultural and geographical hub of the Ark-La-Tex region.
-The median sale price in Shreveport is $200,000, up almost 10% since this time last year.
+The median sale price in Shreveport is $188,000, up almost 8% from this time last year.
 However, prices remain very affordable in this area, opening opportunities for homeowners and investors.

 Economic Factors Impacting the Louisiana Housing Market